aayla-secura/mixnmatchttp/README.md

     - Response codes:
       + `200 OK`: Empty body
       + `302 Found`: Location is as requested via the `goto` parameter
-  * `POST /changepwd`: Changes the password for a given username
+  * `GET|POST /changepwd`: Changes the password for a given username
     - Supported URL parameters:
       + `goto`: Redirect to this URL
-    - Required body parameters:
+    - Required body or URL parameters:
       + `username`: Username (duh)
       + `password`: Current password
       + `new_password`: New password (duh)